-Monthly Medicare Supplement Plan G rates depend on your location, who your insurance agent is, and how the insurance company rates its premiums.
+Monthly Medicare Supplement Plan G rates depend on your location, and how the insurance company rates its premiums.

 In the service area of the Vermont 05401 zip code, a 65-year-old female non-smoker would pay the following monthly premiums for available plans:

-- For a standard Medicare Plan G with Medicare Part B deductible: You can compare three different insurance companies offering this plan.
-The average monthly premium is $249.90
+- For a standard Medicare Plan G: You can compare three different insurance companies offering this plan.
+The average monthly premium is $149.90

-Depending on your insurance agency and your plan, you may also be responsible for paying your Medicare Part B premium separately.
+Depending on your plan, you may also be responsible for paying your Medicare Part B premium separately.

 Insurance companies rate their premiums using the following ways: